 We conduct investigations and complete agricultural, exploratory, geochemical, geotechnical and groundwater programs.

-Drilling operations are supported by expert environmental science, geology and engineering staff that can be called upon to address the client’s site environmental risk assessment, management and compliance obligations.
+Drilling operations are supported by expert staff that can be called upon to address the client’s site environmental risk assessment, management and compliance obligations.

-The Gilbert & Sutherland purpose-built rigs can achieve the installation and maintenance of a range of groundwater piezometers, monitoring bores, water supply and injection wells.
+Gilbert & Sutherland’s rigs can achieve the installation and maintenance of a range of near-surface groundwater piezometers, monitoring bores, water supply and injection wells.
 Whilst addressing the investigation needs of our clients, our drilling and field services are also regularly commissioned by our competition, private individuals, major development and mining corporations and statutory authorities to cover capability gaps or meet other commitments.

 Quotes and terms are available upon request.

-Our qualified scientists and engineers are capable of analysing complex groundwater interactions, especially in low-lying coastal areas, sensitive environments, contaminated sites and industrial contexts.
+Our qualified staff are capable of analysing complex groundwater interactions, especially in low-lying coastal areas, sensitive environments, contaminated sites, mining and industrial contexts.

 Assessing sites, identifying risks and designing effective management strategies are difficult tasks, requiring expert knowledge, skills and experience.

-We employ qualified scientists, engineers and hydrogeologists specially trained in groundwater assessment, modelling and management issues.
+We employ qualified staff specially trained in groundwater assessment, modelling and management issues.
 Where necessary, we work with other disciplines to fully consider any crossover between our groundwater capabilities and potentially linked geological and geotechnical issues.

 Our environmental management plans are professional, clear and direct and are supported by our solid track record of steering clients through application processes.
 Our team draws upon comprehensive resources and the capabilities of our in-house field services.